Follow us on instagram to get the latest news!

 Canceled due to Covid-19 Canceled due to Covid-19.
 In the original competition weekend, we broadcasted the 2019 elite and team heats again with new commentary by Armen Hammer, Bill Grundler, Chase Ingraham and Greg Lanctot.
 In total the participants in the qualifier (pre-covid) were 1,963.
 For this event we had planned: second arena, beer garden and a bigger vendor village in an adjacent hall.
 Added a Master Division (45+).

 One of the 10 CrossFit Games Semi Finals.
+Due to the Covid-19 pandemic, the event had to go virtual.
 Lowlands Throwdown Community event, Online qualifier from the 8th of April till the 13th of April.
+The final of the community event has unfortunately been canceled due to Covid-19.

 Carla Nunes Da Costa